f4exb/sdrangel/Readme.md

   - Does not work properly for RTL-SDR sampling rates not multiple of AF sampling rate (48000 Hz).
 This is because the interpolator/decimator is not a rational resampler actually (just does one or the other).
 For now please use 288, 1152 or 1536 kHz sampling rates,
   - RTL frontend will have bad aliasing in noisy environments.
 Considering the size of the hardware there is no place for proper filters.
 With good filtering and a good antenna up front these devices work remarkably well for the price!
   - Aliasing can be annoying for broadcast FM.
 In this case try to shift the signal until you find a clear background for your station.
 This is a limitation of the RTL hardware so just use this workaround.
+  - GNU Radio plugin is still not fully functional:
+    - Current settings are not saved and retrieved on the next session
+    - DC offset and I/Q policy is not working properly and has been disabled (effectively enforces the "keep" mode always)

 ===================
 Done since the fork